Christopher Dorner shootings and manhunt: Los Angeles Police Department

-During his time as a naval reservist, Dorner joined the LAPD.
-He entered the police academy in 2005, graduating in 2006.
+During his time as a naval reservist, Dorner joined the Los Angeles Police Department (LAPD).
+He entered the police academy in 2005 and graduated in 2006.
 Shortly afterwards, his duties as a probationary officer were interrupted when he was deployed by the Navy Reserve to Bahrain.
 On his return from duty in July 2007, Dorner was paired with training officer Teresa Evans to complete his probationary training.
-According to the Los Angeles Times, Evans said that on Dorner's first day working with her, he told her that he planned to sue the LAPD after he completed his probationary period, in response to how the LAPD had responded to complaints he had previously made against his classmates.
+According to the Los Angeles Times, Evans said that on Dorner's first day working with her, he told her that he planned to sue the LAPD after he completed his probationary period, in response to how the department had responded to complaints he had previously made against his classmates.

 Allegations against training officer

-On July 28, 2007, Dorner and Evans responded to the Doubletree Hotel in San Pedro, California regarding a disturbance being caused by Christopher Gettler, who had schizophrenia with severe dementia.
+On July 28, 2007, Dorner and Evans responded to the Doubletree Hotel in San Pedro regarding a disturbance being caused by Christopher Gettler, who had schizophrenia with severe dementia.
 Dorner filed a report alleging that Evans had used excessive force in her treatment of Gettler, accusing her of twice kicking Gettler in the chest and once in the face while he was handcuffed and lying on the ground.
 Gettler's father testified that his son told him he had been kicked by a police officer.
-Dorner filed the report the day after being told that Evans' evaluation said Dorner needed to improve his performance.
+Dorner filed the report the day after being told that Evans's evaluation said Dorner needed to improve his performance.

-The LAPD investigated the complaint, examining the allegation against Evans and the truthfulness of Dorner's report, through an internal review board of three members—two LAPD captains and a criminal defense attorney.
-During the seven-month investigation of Dorner's complaint, Evans was assigned to desk duty and was not allowed to earn money outside of her LAPD job.
+The LAPD investigated Dorner's complaint, examining the allegation against Evans and the truthfulness of Dorner's report, through an internal review board of three members—two LAPD captains and a criminal defense attorney.
+During the seven-month investigation of the complaint, Evans was assigned to desk duty and was not allowed to earn money outside of her LAPD job.
 Dorner's attorney at the board hearing was former LAPD captain Randal Quan.

 The review board heard testimony from a number of witnesses.
 Two hotel employees testified that they did not see Evans kick Gettler.
-Additionally a port police officer testified that he did not see Evans kick Gettler, however some aspects of his statement contradicted photographs from the scene.
+Additionally, a port police officer testified that he did not see Evans kick Gettler, though some aspects of his statement contradicted photographs from the scene.
 Gettler was brought to the police station and given medical treatment for injuries to his face, but did not mention being kicked at that time.
-According to Gettler's father, later that day, Gettler told his father that he had been kicked by an officer, and his father testified to that at Dorner's disciplinary hearing.
+According to his father, later that day, Gettler claimed that he had been kicked by an officer, and his father testified to that at Dorner's disciplinary hearing.
 In a videotaped interview with Dorner's attorney, shown at the hearing, Gettler stated that he was kicked in the face by a female police officer on the day and in the place in question; however, when Gettler testified at the hearing, his responses to questioning were described as "generally ... incoherent and nonresponsive."
-The investigation concluded that there was no kicking and, later, decided that Dorner had lied.
+The investigation concluded that the kicking incident did not take place and, later, decided that Dorner had lied.